Jessicolonthree/Jessicolonthree/README.md

-- Transfem :3
 - Barely knows any code :P
-- Loves gaming, music and staying up late
+- Loves gaming, music and my Bean <3
-- Personal Top 3 Games: Persona 5 Royal, Breath of the Wild and Pokemon Ultra Moon
+- Personal Top 3 Games: Persona 5 Royal, Breath of the Wild and Dark Souls 3